ajantaju/F4FEVR/README.md

 - Open FRIK settings from pipboys misc section and calibrate.
 Remember to save to ini when you have good settings.
 - Read how to use and configure [Virtual Chems](https://www.nexusmods.com/fallout4/mods/53625/ "Configured with Holotape") and [Virtual Holsters](https://www.nexusmods.com/fallout4/mods/51224/ "Hold favorites button to assign weapon to holster").
 - Configure [Bullet Time VATS VR](https://www.nexusmods.com/fallout4/mods/72502) via holotape.
 - (Optional) Enable and configure [Fallout4 Upscaler VR - DLSS FSR2 XeSS](https://www.nexusmods.com/fallout4/mods/73715) by pressing END button on keyboard.
+(Remember to turn on if updating.)
 - ~~(Optional/Legacy) Enable [VR FPS Stabilizer](https://www.nexusmods.com/fallout4/mods/65961?tab=description) in VR Specific section.
 Default installation is set to 90 Hz, if you use different refresh rate (or opencomposite) you need to reinstall (right click/reinstall) ands select options that suit your setup.~~
 - Save your game.
 All settings should be now saved and you can continue your game.